Parliamentary.ai

 Groups Affected

-• The Criminal Cases Review Commission (CCRC): The CCRC will gain significantly enhanced powers of investigation, potentially leading to a more thorough review of cases.
+• The Criminal Cases Review Commission (CCRC): The CCRC will gain significantly enhanced powers to investigate potential miscarriages of justice, leading to a greater potential for successful appeals.

-• The Crown Court: The Crown Court will be responsible for reviewing applications from the CCRC and issuing orders as appropriate.
+• The Crown Court: The Crown Court will have a new role in adjudicating applications by the CCRC for information from non-public bodies.

 Full Text